 Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide.
-However, based on our current business plans, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations, which would include anticipated clinical and development activities related to EryDel's lead asset through potential NDA submission to the FDA, assuming positive results from the clinical trial, through at least 2026, but does not include any costs or cash expenditures associated with any additional potential asset acquisition.
+However, based on our current business plans, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations through at least 2026, but does not include any costs or cash expenditures associated with our in-licensing activities.